 A little over ten years ago, the School closed for a semester, pausing to reflect on its purpose and mission to a changing Church.
 Since reopening in 2007, the School has served as a combination of education center, event host, meeting venue, and umbrella for a variety of programs.
 Within this constellation of activities, the School for Ministry was formed to continue the tradition of academic formation of ordinands, with a core focus on preparing those for ministry as deacons.

-For Academic Year 2018-19, the School for Ministry is offering the first year of a full three-year academic program to support postulants for the vocational diaconate.
-Over the three years, courses will be offered in the core academic disciplines -- holy scripture, theology, church history, and liturgics – as well as training specifically designed to develop skills to help the new deacons engage in the Church's work in the world.
-Effective this academic year will be the opening of many of our courses to laity interesting in diving deeper into the rich tradition of the Episcopal Church.
+For Academic Year 2019-2020, the School for Ministry is offering the first and second years of our full three-year academic program to support postulants for the vocational diaconate.
+Over the three years, courses are offered in the core academic disciplines -- holy scripture, theology, church history, and liturgics – as well as training specifically designed to develop skills to help the new deacons engage in the Church's work in the world.
+In addition, many of our courses are offered to laity interesting in diving deeper into the rich tradition of the Episcopal Church.
 Welcome!

 COURSES OF STUDY